International Travel Support

 - If the university cancels education abroad before the program begins, the university will work with the student and the respective partner to recover all possible fees to the student.
 Students must remain aware of the legal obligation that they have to the respective partner as they complete and sign off on documents committing them financially that may not allow for the full, or even partial, refund of monies paid, even after insurance claims may be made.
 Students who are not fully refunded can file claims for further recovery of funds.
 Participants will be expected to cooperate with CCU on all processes related to claims for recovery of funds through insurance.

-- If the program is cancelled while abroad, CCU will recall students, adjust return air tickets in cooperation with the student and potentially AIG, make available alternate housing for participants for the duration of the program and will ensure the academic continuity of individual courses so that the student can complete the respective course(s) or alternate solutions as agreed by the respective academic unit and approved by the Provost, in consultation with the partner hosting institution/organization.
+- If the program is cancelled while abroad, CCU will recall students, adjust return air tickets in cooperation with the student and with OnCall International, make available alternate housing for participants for the duration of the program and will ensure the academic continuity of individual courses so that the student can complete the respective course(s) or alternate solutions as agreed by the respective academic unit and approved by the Provost, in consultation with the partner hosting institution/organization.

 - For faculty or staff international travel: